juliariec/juliariec.com/src/pages/blog/export-kobo-to-notion.md

 In this post, I'm going to walk you through how to write this script so that you can understand and modify it for your own purposes.
 If you'd rather just clone the repository and work it out yourself, you can find it [here](https://github.com/juliariec/export-kobo-to-notion/).

-## Some preliminary pseudocode
+## A preliminary algorithm

 The first step is to establish what we're trying to accomplish.
 I have a database in Notion called "Library" which includes books I've read or want to read, so my goal is to automate the export of Kobo highlights into that library database.

-This is the pseudocode I wrote for the script:
+This is the algorithm I wrote for the script:

 - Get a list of books from my Kobo that have highlights.
 - Check each book in Notion to see if it already has its highlights uploaded.